 Do you ever find that your eyes look tired, even when you aren’t?
 Do you look in the mirror and see sagging, drooping upper eyelids?
 Do those eyelids droop so low they sometimes block your field of vision?
 If you answered “yes” to any of these questions, Dr. Rod recommends you visit your ophthalmologist for an appointment right away.
 What you might be experiencing is medically known as ptosis and is also called eyelid hooding.
 For many men and women in the Phoenix area, eyelid hooding seems to come out of nowhere, and they don’t really notice until it becomes problematic.
-If your visit to the ophthalmologist results in a diagnosis of ptosis, your next call should be to Dr. Rod at Dermacare Cosmetic Surgery.
+If your visit to the ophthalmologist results in a diagnosis of ptosis, your next call should be to Dr. Rod at Dermacare Plastic Surgery.
 By performing eyelid surgery, he can help restore your eyelids and vision.

 Many eyelid surgery patients Dr. Rod sees are confused about how they ended up with eyelid hooding in the first place.
 Keep reading, and we will discuss what eyelid hooding is and what causes this frustrating condition.